near-ndc/gov/framework-v1/elections-voting.md

 Any person with a Face Verified Soul Bound Token (SBT) is eligible to vote, and anyone can get one with a NEAR wallet through I-AM-HUMAN.

-TODO: other criteria that are discussed:
+Other criteria that are discussed:

 - staking
 - bonding